 From micro-adventures to epic expeditions, I will be sharing a few light-packing trips I cannot wait to embark on without taking a single plane.
-Without further ado, here’re five no plane travel plans where the journey becomes an essential part of the trip.
+Without further ado, here’re five no-plane travel plans where both the journey and having a deeper connection with the natural world become an essential part of the trip.

 How to travel without flying – 5 No plane plans